mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 It is important for your caregiver to maintain a positive attitude, calm demeanor and flexible approach - and to provide you with encouragement.
 It's important for you to understand that the caregiver role is challenging and that your caregiver might find themselves stressed by the responsibilities.

 Take time now to think about who you would like to be your caregiver.
-It should be somebody you trust who can take the time to care for you and.
+It should be somebody you trust who can take the time to care for you.
 Your caregiver should be someone who can offer you the practical and emotional support you need.

 #### Multiple Caregivers
 If there isn't one person who can act as your caregiver then it may be possible for you to have different caregivers scheduled during different times.
+It is best to limit the number of caregivers to 1 or 2 individuals.

 <p class="question">Is there anything more we need to say about this?</p>